MartijnDwars/grading-tools/reporter/README.md

 To build the grading tools, clone the `grading-releng` repository and run scripts `update.sh` and `build.sh`.
 This will install the correct dependencies.
 I imported the `reporter` project in Eclipse and changed the 'Module settings' to overwrite spoofax-core.jar and org.strategoxt.imp.testing (both with the equivalent version from grading-releng).

-# Grade from the command-line
+# Usage

-In the current directory, create a `gh.properties` file containing the user and password of your github account in the following format:
+In the current directory, create a `gh.properties` file containing the GitHub access token in the following format:

 ```
-user=username
-user2=password
+token=<your-token>
 ```

 Now, you can run the reporter using Java.
-You need to put the reporter JAR file, the lab project, and the SPT folder on the classpath, choose the main class, and pass the NetID of the student to grade as argument.
+You need to put the reporter JAR file and the SPT folder on the classpath, choose the main class, and pass the NetID of the student, the path to the grading project and the test dir to grade (usually `MiniJava-tests(-names|-types)?`) as argument.
 For example, with the following directory structure:

 ```
 .